| First, locate the correct drawbar and segment

 working with.
 In this case we are coupling 1-1/2" double jacket hose

 with aluminum couplings.
 Our chart calls for 1000 PSI on the gauge.
+Step on the retract pedal. |

 |

-retract pedal adjust the relief valve until you have the setting required. |
+While the retract pedal is held down the pressure will build until the relief valve stops it.
+While holding down on the retract pedal adjust the relief valve until you have the setting required. | |

 For standard sizes such as 1-1/2" and 2-1/2" place the